 The Zaldívar brothers, Cristóbal, Francisco, Juan, and Vicente were Juan de Oñate's cousins.2 According to Villagrá, Juan de Oñate's father was the uncle of the Zaldívars.3 Their mother's name seems to have been Oñate, but whether she was Don Cristóbal de Oñate's sister has not been determined.
-The father of the Zaldívar brothers was Juan or Vicente de Zaldívar.4 The Zaldívars were distinguished persons in the service of the king. proving the valor and worth of the illustrious and ancient house of Zaldívar, well known in Vizcava, because of its acknowledged merit.5
+The father of the Zaldívar brothers was Juan or Vicente de Zaldívar.4 The Zaldívars were distinguished persons in the service of the king, proving the valor and worth of the illustrious and ancient house of Zaldívar, well known in Vizcaya, because of its acknowledged merit.5

 Doña Isabel, wife of Juan de Oñate, had a brother Juan Cortés, who in 1620 had not married.
-Doña Isabel's sister, Doña Leonor Cortés, married Cristóbal de Zaldívar, brother of the Maestre de Campo.6 They had two children, Juan and Leonor, who were cousins of Juan de Oñate's children.
-Cristóbal and María.
-Doña Isabel's mother, Doña Leonor de Cortés Montezuma, daughter of Cortés and granddaughter of Montezuma,7 in 1604 had other daughters who were nuns in Seville.8 pp. 100-101.
-7 Villagrá, Canto Sexto; Arlegui, p.
-135.
+Doña Isabel's sister.
+Doña Leonor Cortés, married Cristóbal de Zaldívar, brother of the Maestre de Campo.
+They had two children, Juan and Leonor, who were cousins of Juan de Oñate's children, Cristóbal and María.
+Doña Isabel's mother, Doña Leonor de Cortés Montezuma, daughter of Cortés and granddaughter of Montezuma,7 in 1604 had other daughters who were nuns in Seville.8

-As already noted, when Cristóbal de Oñate came to Zacatecas in 1548. we do not know whether Juan de Oñate was yet born.
+As already noted, when Cristóbal de Oñate came to Zacatecas in 1548, we do not know whether Juan de Oñate was yet born.
 In the data available to the writer, the first record of Juan's service

-8 Carranza, pp. 100-101.

-2 Villagrá, Canto Sexto; Duro, Don Diego de Peñalosa (1548); Torquemada, p.
-671.

-3 Villagrá, Canto Tercero and Sexto; Torquemada, p.
-671. 4 Bernárdez, according to Haro's Nobilario, calls him Vicente, but Mota Padilla states that his name was Juan and not Vicente, and that he was not governor, but Juan's father.
-Mota Padilla, p.
-196. Haro intended to make further mention, as he himself states, of this illustrious family in his vol. 4, when dealing more in detail with the illustrious houses of Spain.
+1 Carranza, p.
+171. 2 Villagrá, Canto Sexto; Duro, Don Diego de Peñalosa (1548); Torquemada, family in his vol. 4, when dealing more in detail with the illustrious houses of Spain.
 This work is not available beyond quotations therefrom, interpolated in the works of other authorities.
-It undoubtedly would contain valuable data in a genealogical way, and might clear some of the points now left pending, e.g. whether the Zaldívar boys were Onate's cousins or "sobrinos" as he calls them, according to Bancroft.
-From what has preceded it is evident that by reason of the marriage of Christóbal Zaldívar to Juan de Oñate's sister-in-law, any issue therefrom would be his "so-brinos" or "sobrinas" by marriage.
-6 Bernárdez, p.
-25, according to Haro's Nobilario: Arlegui, p.
-135; Carranza, is in Zacatecas in 1574,1 when "immediately after the founding of the eighth mission in the province of Zacateeas, namely: Santa Maria de las Charcas, the barbarous Indians reduced it to ashes.
-Because of the gentle preaching of the friars, and with untold hardships, they were able to rebuild it, help being furnished by Juan de Oñate, son of Cristóbal de Oñate.
-The mission was rebuilt in 1583."
-2
+It undoubtedly would contain valuable data in a genealogical way, and might clear some of the points now left pending, e.g. whether the Zaldívar boys were Oñate's cousins or "sobrinos" as he calls them, according to Bancroft.
+From what has preceded it is evident that by reason of the marriage of Christóbal Zaldívar to Juan de Ofiate's sister-in-law, any issue therefrom would be his "so-brinos" or "sobrinas" by marriage.